LewCarlson/CRA/README.md

 This App is made up of 3 parts all use Visual Studio:

-  W10CRA:            Visual Basic UI + Visual Basic Backing Logic
+  WinCRA:            Visual Basic UI + Visual Basic Backing Logic
-  CRAClassLibrary:   W10CRA Visual Basic Backing Logic (.Net Standard)
+  CRAClassLibrary:   WinCRA Visual Basic Backing Logic (.Net Standard)
   MobileCRA:         Xamarin UI in Xaml and C# + CRAClassLibrary

-Any change to the W10CRA "Backing Logic" is added to the CRAClassLibrary the result is included in MobileCRA resources.
+Any change to the WinCRA "Backing Logic" is added to the CRAClassLibrary the result is included in MobileCRA resources.

-As of 5/9/2021 MobileCRA is only available on Android.
-Don't have access to an Apple machine at this time.
+As of 6/24/2023 MobileCRA is only available on Android.
+Have no access to an Apple machine at this time.

 An older version of Windows CRA is in the Microsoft Store accessed only with a direct link (at request of USGA).
-W10CRA has a UI change, fixes and other improvements.
+WinCRA has a UI change, two Rating modes: Orginal and Map Assisted, fixes and other improvements.

-Note: As of 9/20/2021 the name W10CRA in the Apps was changed to WinCRA.